sendgrid/docs/source/Classroom/Basics/Marketing_Campaigns/unsubscribe_groups.md

 navigation:
   show: true
 ---
+{% info %}
+Any email you send through Marketing Campaigns must include an unsubscribe link for your recipients to let you know if they no longer wish to receive this type of mail from you.
+{% endinfo %}

-Unsubscribe groups make it possible for your readers to opt out of certain types, or groups, of emails instead of globally unsubscribing from all of your emails.
+Unsubscribe groups allow your readers to opt out of certain types, or groups, of emails instead of globally unsubscribing from all of your emails.
 Unsubscribe groups are especially useful if you send very several different types of email to the same recipients.

 For example, you might send transactional email, such as password reset confirmations or receipts, in addition to your marketing campaigns.
 Some of your recipients might want to stop receiving your marketing content while continuing to receive your transactional email.
+Or, they may wish to receive a weekly marketing email, but not a daily email.

 This is accomplished by creating an unsubscribe group, and assigning that group to a campaign.
 An unsubscribe link is then added to your campaign.
 When a recipient clicks that link we log a "group unsubscribe" event, and that recipient will no longer receive any emails that are assigned that unsubscribe group.